GSA/digitalcorps.gsa.gov/_fellows/2022/liane-yue.md

 university: Massachusetts Institute of Technology
 region: west
 bio_short: Designer passionate about expanding human-centered design to include people at the margins.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "I was inspired to work in government after a volunteer experience I had working with a family of at-risk women.
+The U.S. Digital Corps also appealed to me as a way to access high-impact opportunities in the public sector within a supportive community and culture."
+fun_fact: Liane has a pretty bad photic sneeze reflex, which means she is "allergic" to chocolate, wine, and the sun.
 tags: ['west', '2022','Design']
 track: ['Design']
 ---

-I was inspired to work in government due to a volunteer experience I had working with a family of at-risk women.
-The Digital Corps also appealed to me as a way to access high-impact opportunities in public work within a supportive community and culture.
+Liane is a daydreamer who believes in leadership through service, creating opportunities for ourselves and for others, and taking creative chances.
+She recently left an early career in management consulting to practice civic design because of a gut feeling that when traditional definitions of “human-centered” are expanded to include people at the margins, we all advance.
+This belief has propelled her from the study of Integrated Design Management at MIT to the City of Boston’s Mayor’s Office of New Urban Mechanics.

+Liane is also a Hoosier, crochet aficionado, and karaoke popstar with a weakness for everything pink and heart-shaped.